 The Avnee Foundation is made up of physicians, health care professionals, researchers, parents, students, and educators that share a passion for preventing the devastating consequences of meningococcal disease.
 To achieve its mission, the Foundation develops and supports programs that promote education about, advocacy for, and uptake of vaccines for meningococcal disease.
 The Foundation also supports community programs designed to enhance pediatric health and community wellness.

-The Avnee Foundation is a donor-advised fund under the auspices of the Community Foundation of North Central Florida, which has a 501(c)(3) IRS charitable designation.
+The Avnee Foundation is a fund under the Community Foundation of North Central Florida, which has a 501(c)(3) IRS charitable designation.